Cochetooo/Xahla/README.md

 # Xahla
 The Efficient Workspace for Java Video Game Developpers.

-Xahla is a framework that greatly ease the development of video games in Java by having is own automated workspace.
+Xahla is a framework that greatly ease the development of video games in Java by having its own automated workspace.
 With our product, you'll be able to design:

-→ OpenGL based projects in Java with an Entity-Component System (soon Vulkan and DirectX will be supported) → Software based for GUI projects in Java and XML with a Model View View-model Architecture → Server Side based projects in Java with a Plugin Handler with an Event-Driven Architecture
+→ OpenGL based projects in Java with an Entity-Component System (soon Vulkan and DirectX will be supported)

+→ Software based for GUI projects in Java and XML with a Model View View-model Architecture

+→ Server Side based projects in Java with a Plugin Handler with an Event-Driven Architecture

 The workspace includes a manager for JSON API relations by HTTP Request (2.0).